adsabs/adsabs.github.io/_includes/_help/search/_posts/citations-and-references.md

 Example Query                              | Explanation
 -------------------------------------------|------------------------------------------------
-citations(author:"huchra, john")           | returns the list of records citing John Huchra's papers references(bibcode:2003AJ....125..525J)    | returns records cited by the paper 2003AJ....125..525J citations(abstract:JWST)                   | returns records citing papers which have "JWST" in their abstract references(data:Chandra)                   | returns records cited by papers in the Chandra data bibliography
+citations(author:&ldquo;huchra, john")           | returns the list of records citing John Huchra's papers references(bibcode:2003AJ....125..525J)    | returns records cited by the paper 2003AJ....125..525J citations(abstract:JWST)                   | returns records citing papers which have "JWST" in their abstract references(data:Chandra)                   | returns records cited by papers in the Chandra data bibliography